mintproject/MINT-NetCDF-Convention/MINT_data_format_convention_proposal.md

 -->

 ---
+# Dimensions Convention
+MINT NetCDF Visualization requires the input NetCDF file to have the following three dimensions specified.
+Any violation to the naming convention will cause an error in visualization.
+  - Longigude
+  	- option
+  - Latitude
+  - Time

 # Attribute Convention
 Note that the attribute names link to the Unidata definitions, and each element is marked with `M`,`R`,`O`, or `C` depedning on our specificationn requirement